torvalds/linux/Documentation/process/adding-syscalls.rst

 supported even on 32-bit architectures.

-If your new :manpage:`xyzzy(2)` system call involves privileged functionality, it needs to be governed by the appropriate Linux capability bit (checked with a call to ``capable()``), as described in the :manpage:`capabilities(7)` man page.
+If your new :manpage:`xyzzy(2)` system call involves privileged functionality, it needs to be governed by the appropriate GNU/Linux capability bit (checked with a call to ``capable()``), as described in the :manpage:`capabilities(7)` man page.
 Choose an existing capability bit that governs related functionality, but try to avoid combining lots of only vaguely related functions together